avatao/blog.avatao.com/_posts/2018-09-27-semancat-versioning.md

 In the case of an operating system - or any large software system in general - package developers can have a high level of trust for the OS (API) that their code will keep working for a certain amount of time.

-JetBrain's PyCharm IDE uses calver as well, but it won't really break it's API in a traditional sense: most of the time you only depend on your IDE in the sense you know how to use it, but if they change somthing your production cluster won't go up in flames.
+JetBrain's PyCharm IDE uses calver as well, but it won't really break it's API in a traditional sense: most of the time you only depend on your IDE in the sense you know how to use it, but if they change something your production cluster won't go up in flames.

 It is also really easy to tell when a certain version was released, which is always nice (and useful in some cases).